2731557667/test2/scraper/contents/About Us/womencell.md

 	Celebration of International Womens Day on March 8th, every year<br/>

-	To inculcate entrepreneurial attitude among young girls, scientists at the earliest so that they can be “job providers” rather than “job seekers”.<br/>
+	To inculcate entrepreneurial attitude among young girls, scientists at the earliest so that they can be “job providers�?rather than “job seekers�?<br/>

-	Counseling services for resident and non – resident students head of the department nominates the members of WEC. <br/>
+	Counseling services for resident and non �?resident students head of the department nominates the members of WEC. <br/>

 	It organizes workshops and sensitization programmes both for staff and students by eminent Psy- chologists and social workers.<br/><br/>
 The committee also addresses similar kind of issues on various occasions like: <br/>